bowserf/android-cmake-sample/README.md

 The `app` module contains the Android application code and depends on other modules to do computations.

-Other modules contains C/C++ code and each one do one different computation:
+Other modules contains C/C++ code and each one does one different computation:
 - `subdirectory` does a multiplication on 2 numbers.
 - `shared_library` does an addition on 2 numbers.
 - `static_library` does a subtraction on 2 numbers.

 #### App module